-- Eat little and often is the golden rule as it's difficult for your body to digest large amounts of food that's eaten all at once. - Have several small meal breaks during a long shift rather than a single long one. - Don't skip meals, especially before you start work. - Avoid having a large meal near the time you go to bed as your body will be so busy digesting it you could find it difficult to sleep. - Heavy meals can often leave you uncomfortably full, or cause heartburn and other indigestion problems, which can also make it difficult to get to sleep.
+- Eat little and often is the golden rule as it can be difficult for your body to digest large amounts of food eaten all at once. - Stop several times on a long trip, at least every three hours, rather than having one big meal break. - Eat smaller meals at set times for increased alertness and focus. - Don't skip meals, especially before you start work. - Avoid having a large meal near the time you go to bed or your body will be so busy digesting it, you could find it difficult to sleep. - Heavy meals can often leave you feeling uncomfortably full, or cause heartburn and other indigestion problems.